 Built in 1346 and rebuilt in 1773, Llantrisant Guildhall was the centre of power in an ancient borough for more than 500 years.

-Its elegant Georgian court room hosted the Court Leet which ruled the markets and fairs of the hilltop town.
+Its elegant Georgian Court Room hosted the Court Leet, and petty criminal court, which ruled the markets and fairs of the hilltop town.

 Below was the cornmarket, which included the town stocks alongside four open archways that led onto the large market place.